CLARIAH/DANE/docs/examples.rst

             fsw.stop()

 To start a worker, we first initialise it with a config file.
-By default a worker only needs access to the RabbitMQ details, such that it can set up a queue and listen to work to perform.
+By default a worker only needs access to the RabbitMQ details provided by the DANE.config, such that it can set up a queue and listen to work to perform.
 However, this can be extended with worker specific configuration options.
+More details on how to work with the configuration can be found in the :ref:`Usage <config>` guide.

 After having initialised the worker we can simply call the :func:`DANE.base_classes.base_worker.run()` method to start listening for work.
 As this starts a blocking process, we have